Apiyo4/base/meetings/GVSU-CIS641-Kilimajaro-2022-11-22.md

 - Look into change management mechanisms for the software (Samuel)
 - Perform more tests to identify loose nuts in the sytem (Annette, Samuel, Friends)
-- Final deliveranble documentation with 50 requirements should be done
+- Final deliverable documentation with 50 requirements should be done (Samuel & Annette)